Rresource allocation guide in project management

 The resource allocation method is an essential component of the project management process.
 Many successful companies have implemented a comprehensive resource allocation framework with the help of appropriate tools and techniques.

-According to a 2017 PMI study, “62% of organizations use resource management tools for resource allocation. “
+A 2017 PMI study states, “62% of organizations use resource management tools for resource allocation.“

 This guide covers the essential aspects and objectives of resource allocation in project management.
 Before delving deep, let us start with the basics, such as the definition of resource allocation.